Using CMake

 From a terminal (all platforms)

 - run CMake GUI, and select a generator, 'Unix makefiles' for Linux and MacOS, 'MinGW Makefiles' for Windows.
-To install cmake-gui under Debian or derivative:
+To install cmake-gui under Debian or derivative (such as Ubuntu):

 Notice it is in the Universe part of Ubuntu, which may not be activated by default.